AcademySoftwareFoundation/OpenCue/docs/README.md

 This guide is also useful if you want to build the HTML reference during development.

-Currently, OpenCue supports building HTML reference docs for the `outline` package.
+Currently, OpenCue supports building HTML reference docs for the `FileSequence`, `opencue`, and `outline` packages.
 The `outline` package is the primary package for submitting and managing jobs in OpenCue.
-We'll add support for building additional packages soon.

 ## Before you begin